 Despite the word “nut” in its name, a coconut is a fruit and not a nut.
 In reality, coconuts are classified as drupes, fruits with interior fruit and seed enclosed by a hard shell.
 Fruits including peaches, pears, walnuts, and almonds fall under this category.

 Cowberries are small, red berries that taste similar to cranberries but are not as tart.
-The berry is also known as bearberry, redberry, and foxberry.
-These sour red berries can be eaten fresh or cooked into delightful lingonberry jam or syrup.
+People also call these sour red berries bearberry, redberry, and foxberry.
+You can eat them fresh or make delicious lingonberry jam or syrup from them.